-Churches Fire are experts in sprinklers, designing and installing systems specific to customer requirements in order to suppress fire quickly.
+Churches Fire & Security are experts in sprinklers, designing and installing systems specific to customer requirements in order to suppress fire quickly.

 Sprinklers work independently, detecting heat of a specific temperature and dousing fire quickly to avoid spreading.